Policies

 Application for Enrollment

-In order to participate in classes, all families need to complete an enrollment application.
-This is typically done in mid-August and does not need to be completed prior to on-line enrollment which happens in July.
+To participate in classes, all families need to complete an enrollment application and sign the release of liability.
+This is typically done in mid-August and does not need to be completed before online enrollment which happens in July.
+This must be completed before students attend classes as this serves as our emergency contact form.

 The information provided on the Enrollment Form is for NHA use only.
 To protect privacy, the information may not be reproduced or distributed to any organization or person outside NHA, except that some or all of it may be included in the NHA Roster.
 Misuse of the Roster or the Enrollment Form information will be grounds for termination from NHA.